 In the evening, attractions continued… we booked the night sightseeing at the Helfstyn castle, which besides “regular” tour guide, included also knight’s performance or fire show.

-Even though it was freezing cold after sunset, I really enjoyed time spent on castle.
+Even though it was freezing cold after sunset, I really enjoyed the time spent on the castle.
 The history of the castle, although mixed up, was full of adventures.

 The tour guide seemed really excited that he could share some interesting facts with us.
-First off all Helfstyn castle is among the biggest and the most durable castles in the Czech Republic, even Swedish couldn’t get through in 1643 and 1645.
+First of all, Helfstyn castle is among the biggest and the most durable castles in the Czech Republic, even Swedish couldn’t get through it in 1643 and 1645.
 Castle was probably built at the end of XII century by Fridrich from Linava, back then it was at least twice smaller than we see it today.
 Through ages it was passed from one family to another.
-In XV century Pernstejn family rebuilt the castle to its current look.
-In XVII century, after Swedish invasion it was decided that castle will be torn down, but fortunately it was saved.
-After World War II castle was classified as an important landmark and since 1960 it is the Prerov city Museum.
+In XV century Pernštejn family rebuilt the castle to its current look.
+In XVII century, after Swedish invasion, it was decided that castle will be torn down, but fortunately, it was saved.
+After World War II the castle was classified as an important landmark and since 1960 it is the Prerov city Museum.

 On Sunday we drove to Valaske Mezirici, where we continued to Vsetin on bikes.
-There’s also a 50 kilometer long path directing to Velke Karlovice, but because it’s all way uphill I strongly recommend to go the other way round, there’s about 200 meters difference in heights.
+There’s also a 50-kilometer-long path directing to Velké Karlovice, but because it’s all way uphill I strongly recommend going the other way round, there’s about 200 meters difference in heights.

 Until the end of September cycle buses or cycle trains can take you to Velke Karlovice and then you can enjoy your ride all way down through Karolinka, Halenkov, Hovezi, in all mentioned you can stop to go into the heritage park.

-On our way to Brno we stopped for a late dinner in Motorest Vapenka‘s Restaurant, which is located nearby Teplice nad Becvou.
+On our way to Brno, we stopped for a late dinner in Motorest Vapenka‘s Restaurant, which is located nearby Teplice nad Becvou.
 This unusual building was reconstructed from ex-lime stone works, hence the circular shape.
-Lime’s burning was practised until 1976.
+Lime’s burning was practiced until 1976.
 Nowadays, you can eat cheap delicious food or stay overnight in one of 9 rooms.